 Your hairstyle if you take hair loss medications

 If you are stable on hair loss medications then you can know you won’t recede or bald much further so you can likely plan for a hairline and hair style you desire most.
-But please bear in mind, your hairline should take into account what hairstyle you want when you are older.
-Choosing a mature hairline is important as your transplant will last a long time.
-Don’t go for a hairline you had when you were 17 years old- it won’t suit you when you are 60!
+But your must be mindful that your hairline should take into account what hairstyle you want when you are older.
+Choosing a mature hairline is important as your transplant will last a long time as you age.

 Your hairstyle if you do not take hair loss medications

 If you decide not to have hair loss medications then you should wait until your hair loss stabilises before having a hair transplant.
 You should also consider your family history of hair loss.
-If you have many members of your family who bald completely, there is a high chance you might also bald the same way.
-For this reason, it might be useful if you wait until this happens before having a hair transplant.
+If you have many members of your family who bald completely, there is a higher chance you might also bald the same way.
+For this reason, it might be useful if you wait and see how your hair loss progresses before planning on having a hair transplant.

 - It will give you a hairline you can style in your own way

 - The procedure saves more grafts for future hair transplants needed when you bald further

 - Your hairline will suit you for your whole life as it will never look too low down

 - A higher hairline will give you denser results as your transplanted hair is not spread over a larger area

 What happens when you have a bad hair transplant?